-Law no. 9228, for the first time, introduced accounting standards.
-This law brought in national and international accounting standards, which will serve as the basis for selecting which treatments or accounting methods, are applicable when preparing or presenting financial statements.
-Based on Law n.o 9228, the National Accounting Committee has approved fifteen National Accounting Standards.
+Law No. 9228 brought in national and international accounting standards, which will serve as the basis for selecting which treatments or accounting methods are applicable when preparing or presenting financial statements.
+Based on Law No. 9228, the National Accounting Committee has approved fifteen National Accounting Standards.
 These Standards have been effective since 1 January 2008.